 Meetings are the single biggest waste of time and payroll.
 Period.

 It’s estimated that employees waste on average 31 hours per month in unnecessary meetings.
-Imagine what you could be doing with that time instead of sitting in a meeting that provided zero benefits to realizing your, or even more distressful, the organization’s goals.
+Imagine what you could be doing with that time instead of sitting in meetings that provide zero benefit to realizing your – or even more distressful, the organization’s – goals.

 In fact, so many meetings are considered unnecessary that 91 percent of attendees admit to daydreaming and 73 percent admit to multitasking during meetings – both of which increase the wastefulness of already unproductive meetings.

 And yet, here we are spending large chunks of our workday in meetings that do nothing to increase revenue, impact market share, or move the needle on any number of organizational goals.